icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 ###Related publications

-Later publications that include the author William Lewis (such as NACA-TR-1215 [^3]) will have a more nuanced view of the value of the multicylinder method.
-NACA-TR-1215 "supersedes" NACA-TN-1904.
+NACA-TR-1215 "supersedes" NACA-TN-1904 [^3].
 We will examine that more when we get to the review of NACA-TR-1215.

-Also, see Jeck's comments [^4] on the distance curve in NACA-TN-1904.

 ##Notes:
 [^1]:
 Lewis, William, and Hoecker, Walter H., Jr.: Observations of Icing Conditions Encountered in Flight During 1948.
 NACA-TN-1904, 1949.
 [^2]:
 [NACA Icing Publications Database]({filename}naca icing publications database.md)
 [^3]:
 Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)
 [^4]:
 Jeck, Richard K.: Advances in the Characterization of Supercooled Clouds for Aircraft Icing Applications.
 DOT/FAA/AR-07/4, Appendix C, November, 2008.